xapax/security/basics_of_linux.md

 ifup eth0
 ifdown eth0

+# You can also use ip
+sudo ip link set dev eth0 down sudo ip link set dev eth0 down

 # You can also use ifconfig to bring an interface up and down.
 The difference is that ifconfig
 # will use the current configuration, and not take into account changes from /etc/network/interfaces.
 # So use ifup and ifdown!
 ifconfig eth0 up
 ifconfig eth0 down

 ```

 **Configure an interface with ip or ifconfig**

 If you want to configure an interface only temporarly you can use `ip`and `ifconfig`.
 The changes will not survive a reboot.

 `Ifconfig` is old and deprecated on some systems.
 So use `ip` instead.
 But they do basically the same thing.

 ### Route